 Ignoring the Breathing

-You might think that breathing is limited only to the chest, but practicing yoga for beginners runner requires you to breath from the belly.
+You might think that breathing is limited only to the chest, but practicing yoga for beginners runners requires you to breathe from the belly.
 A lack of proper breathing causes the body to tense up and activate the fight or flight response system.